 Euphonium

-The Euphonium is a brass instrument that is similar to the Tuba.
-It is smaller than the Tuba and has a higher pitch.
+The Euphonium, a brass instrument akin to the Tuba, is more compact and produces a higher pitch.

 What are the Similarities Between Tuba and Euphonium?